 It’s important to note that a single-member LLC is not the same as a sole proprietorship.
-Unlike a sole proprietorship, an SMLLC can bring on additional members at any time, choose how to file taxes, and be protected from liabilities.
+Unlike a sole proprietorship, an SMLLC can bring on additional members at any time, choose how to file taxes and be protected from liabilities.

-The differences between an LLC and single-member LLC are minimal.
+The differences between an LLC and a single-member LLC are minimal.
 This includes the steps on how to form each entity.

 To form a single-member LLC, you must first choose a business name that is unique and unaccounted for within the state.

 From there, you designate a registered agent who will act as the go-to person or entity for all legal documents.
 Then you file an article of organization with the state with the correct information and filing fees.
 Although not required, it’s also smart to create an operating agreement so that the rules are set for how you plan to run the LLC.
-As a single-member LLC this document will help if any legal situations arise.
+As a single-member LLC, this document will help if any legal situations arise.
 The operating agreement covers things like the members’ obligations and rights.

 Once the documents are approved, you can then obtain necessary business permits and licenses, apply for a business bank account, and hire employees if necessary.